Ahmed-Khaled24/Process-Scheduler/README.md

 # Process scheduler
-This program is based on Electron.
+### Desktop cross-platform application that demonstrates the most popular CPU scheduling algorithms used in many operating systems.

+## Functionality details:
-It's main function is to show how processes are being scheduled and their average and turnaround time on the CPU using many different scheduling algorithms which are:
+The app's main function is to show how processes are being scheduled and their average and turnaround time on the CPU using many different scheduling algorithms which are:
 * **[FCFS](https://www.educative.io/answers/first-come-first-served-fcfs-scheduling-algorithm)
  (First Come First Serve).**
 * **[Non-Preemptive SJF](https://www.guru99.com/shortest-job-first-sjf-scheduling.html) (non-preemptive Shortest Job first).**